 According to the Occupational Safety and Health Administration (OSHA), “A chair that is well-designed and appropriately adjusted is an essential element of a safe and productive computer workstation.
 A good chair provides necessary support to the back, legs, buttocks, and arms while reducing exposures to awkward postures, contact stress, and forceful exertions.”
 At the most elemental level, kneeling chair benefits include taking pressure off your back by shifting your body forward, opening up your pelvic area, engaging your core muscles, and taking pressure off your spinal discs.
 (The name is a bit of a misnomer, as the chair doesn’t shift weight into your knees but rather your butt and your shins.)
 As a result of that sloping, you could also see improvements to your breathing and digestion (by taking the pressure off your internal organs), as well as improved circulation.
 The key—as with any seating setup—is variation.
 Eight hours on a kneeling chair is no better than eight hours on a regular desk chair.
 (Your legs, in particular, could cramp in the kneeling position.)
 Changing up your position is key, so try to get into a rotation of sitting, kneeling, and standing throughout the day whenever you can.

-- Best kneeling office chair overall: Varier Variable Balans Original Kneeling Chair
+- Best overall: Varier Variable Balans Original Kneeling Chair

-- Best kneeling office chair with a back: CINIUS Professional Ergonomic Wooden Height-Adjustable Kneeling Chair with Backrest Support
+- Best with a back: CINIUS Professional Ergonomic Wooden Height-Adjustable Kneeling Chair with Backrest Support

-- Best kneeling chair for shorties and kids: Posture Pro Ergonomic Kneeling Chair
+- Best for kids: Posture Pro Ergonomic Kneeling Chair

-- Best kneeling chair if you’re tall: Master Massage Ergonomic Steel Kneeling Chair
+- Best for tall people: Master Massage Ergonomic Steel Kneeling Chair

-- Best cheap kneeling chair: Office Star Ergonomically Designed Knee Chair
+- Best budget: Office Star Ergonomically Designed Knee Chair

-Features to consider when shopping for the best kneeling chair
+Features to consider when shopping for the best kneeling chairs

 If you’ve ever gotten a seated massage, you’re acquainted with the general shape of kneeling chairs.
 Because they take the pressure off your spine, they can help improve posture and give you lumbar support.
 (On the downside, you won’t have much lower-body mobility when you’re in it, so if you’re at all claustrophobic—e.g., you dislike the feeling of your legs being stuck in place—this might not be the option for you, though you can and should play around with positions: one foot up, one foot down, ankles crossed, etc.).